 What is creative Placemaking?

-Creative Placemaking is a collaborative process that uses arts and cultural activities to improve the physical and social character of a community.
-Placemaking can address everything from Public Health, Safety, Economic Development, Environmental Sustainability and Housing.
-Creative Placemaking increases vibrancy, builds social connections, strengthens communities, creating a sense of place, identity, and instilling civic pride.
+Creative Placemaking is a collaborative process that uses arts & cultural activities to improve the physical & social character of a community.
+Creative Placemaking can address everything from Public Health, Safety, Economic Development, Environmental Sustainability & Housing.
+Creative Placemaking increases vibrancy, builds social connections, strengthens communities, creating a sense of place, identity, & instilling civic pride.

-The Creative Placemaking process will look different in every neighborhood based on the challenges, inputs and needs the art means to address, but projects can include:
+The Creative Placemaking process will look different in every neighborhood based on the challenges, inputs & needs the art means to address, but projects can include:

 • Murals